coffeelack/excelindex/README.md

 ## Searching for Files:

 1. Enter a search term in the "Search" field.
+2. By default only file names are being searched.
-2. Optionally, check the "File content" box to search within the content of Excel files and/or check the "Directory names" box to search within subdirectory names.
+   Optionally, check the "File content" box to search within the content of Excel files and/or check the "Directory names" box to search within subdirectory names.
 4. Click the "Search" button.
 5. The application will display a list of files that match the search criteria.